 The Lloyd Sealy Library Special Collections welcomes undergraduate, graduate, and public researchers who want to consult our collections.
 Please contact the Special Collections Librarian at libspcoll [at] jjay.cuny.edu or ebelcher [at] jjay.cuny.edu for ideas about how our unique materials can support your research interests.
 All Manuscript, Archives and Rare Book items must be consulted in our reading room by making an appointment in advance of your visit.

 It is recommended that researchers complete secondary research on a topic before embarking upon primary research with the archival collections.
-If this is your first time doing archival research, we recommend that you consult the SAA e-publication Using Archives: A Guide to Effective Research
+If this is your first time doing archival research, we recommend that you consult the SAA e-publication Using Archives: A Guide to Effective Research and our Introduction to Archival Research page.

 We actively acquire historically significant materials that document fields related to criminal justice and the history and activities of John Jay College.
 Archival materials related to the history of John Jay College are generally transferred from college offices.
 Unpublished manuscript and published materials are acquired by donation or purchase.
 Please contact the special collections at libspcoll @ jjay.cuny.edu with questions about transferring or donating materials to Special Collections.